Lucie Salhany: UPN

 She moved back to Paramount as they were about to launch the United Paramount Network, also known as the UPN—which later merged with The WB.
 Salhany was Chief Executive Officer of UPN from 1995 to 1997.

 In 1997, after leaving UPN, Salhany moved to Boston, where her husband, a restaurateur, is based, and started a media consultancy business called JH Media.
 She told Variety in 2001: "It was time I left L.A."
 She explained that she was done with the TV business.
 “Television has changed from what it was,” she said.
 “I don’t want to be one of those people who look back and say ‘do you remember the good old days?’"”

-From 1999 to 2002: Salhany was President/Chief Executive Officer of LifeFX Networks, Inc., a publicly held company that developed and patented technologies that create virtual human “stand-ins" as well as “Facemail,” which allows users to send email with a virtual face and voice.
+From 1999 to 2002, Salhany was President/Chief Executive Officer of LifeFX Networks, Inc., a publicly held company that developed and patented technologies around their proprietary avatar technology they called “stand-ins."
+A stand-in could produce a video-like rendering of a talking human with audio perfectly in sync with moving lips and facial gestures.
+The stand-ins were also leveraged to create “Facemail,” which allows users to send email with an audio message read to the recipient by a stand-in.
+Importantly, the stand-in technology was secured using Digital Rights Management (DRM) technology so that stand-in owners could control what their stand-ins were allowed to say.

 In 2003, Salhany co-founded Echo Bridge Entertainment, LLC.